crcx/retroforth/literate/Rx.md

 ### Number Conversion

 This code converts a zero terminated string into a number.
 The approach is very simple:

 * Store an internal multiplier value (-1 for negative, 1 for positive)
 * Clear an internal accumulator value
 * Loop:

   * Fetch the accumulator value
   * Multiply by 10
   * For each character, convert to a numeric value and add to the accumulator
   * Store the updated accumulator

 * When done, take the accumulator value and the modifier and multiply them to get the final result

-At this time Rx only supports decimal numbers.
+Rx only supports decimal numbers.
+If you want more bases, it's pretty easy to add them later, but it's not needed in the base kernel.

 ~~~
 : next